aodr3w/aodr3w/README.md

 ### Hi there 👋

 - Hi, am Andrew, I'am a programmer & computer-science graduate
-- My love working with Go & Rust.
+- I love working with Go & Rust.
+- I have a firm interest Applied Cryptography & Distributed Systems.

 <!--